 Survival Day?
 Australia Day?
 Invasion Day?
+Day of Mourning?
 Feeling confused yet?
-We explain the history and meaning behind these different nomenclatures for January 26, and why NITV has decided to use one.
+We explain the history and meaning behind these different names for January 26.

 Australia Day, Invasion Day, Survival Day: What's in a name?

 Australia Day is Australia’s national day commemorating January 26, 1788, the date on which Captain Arthur Phillip raised the flag of Great Britain and proclaimed a colonial outpost of the British Empire in Port Jackson, later Sydney Cove.